12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 As a matter of fact, it is still working perfectly as of this writing.

 It has a minimum range of five yards and a maximum range (reflective range) of a whopping 4,500 yards, or 2,000 yards to a deer.
-This makes it one of the best rangefinders for bow and rifle hunters on the market.
+This makes it a great rangefinder for bow and rifle hunters on the market.

 In addition to its durability, the Maven RF1 features line of sight and angle compensation features.
 We love the Field/Forest feature that allows you to switch between searching for small targets while ignoring background features, or to track targets as they dart between trees.